lwkchan/news-summary-challenge/README.md

 * Asynchronous functions in JavaScript - namely Promises - and methods of testing these
 * Working with APIs
 * Mocha testing framework - with Chai assertions
-* Halfway into working on this project, I found that I could use the JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to do the same thing as the XML Http Request promise in getNews.js.
-As such, you'll see that I used the fetch API in article.summarise() in article.js to test out its functionality.
+* Halfway into working on this project, I found that I could use the JavaScript [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to fetch resources from APIs (i.e. doing the same thing as the XMLHttpRequest in getNews.js).
+As such, you'll see that I used the Fetch API in article.summarise() in article.js to test out its functionality.
+I learned that the Fetch API is a simpler way to connect to APIs generally

 ## To complete